Milk Relief Soap™ is not your ordinary soap.

-We have been washing our hair with a bar of plain soap for over 15 years.
+We have been washing our hair with a bar of plain soap for well over 20 years.
 It’s simple.
 You get in the shower, wet your hair with hot water, rub your hair all over with a bar of soap, lather it up by massaging the scalp with the tips of your fingers just like you would with shampoo.
 Milk Relief Soap™ rinses off easily, too.

 By the way, when you start washing your hair with Milk Relief Soap™, your hair may feel a little oily for the first few times if you have been using commercial shampoo and conditioner for a long time.
 This is an indication that Milk Relief Soap™ is dissolving the buildup left by conventional shampoo and conditioner.
 Persevere a while and you will soon have soft, silky hair naturally without the help of synthetic agents.

 Now, we used to do a vinegar rinse after washing hair to neutralize the alkalinity of soap.
 Here’s how:

 You have a shallow bowl ready in your shower, fill it with hot water, and put in maybe a tablespoon of vinegar (organic apple cider vinegar is best) and a tiny wee drop of oil (optional – virgin coconut oil is best).
 You then dip your hair in the bowl and swish it around a bit to make sure vinegar water has made contact with most of your hair.
 Once it’s done, pour the remaining vinegar water over the back of your head.
 Rinse under the shower and you are done.
 [Caution: Just put a tiny wee drop of oil in the bowl.
 Too much oil will make your hair oily!]